 Start by having a good spring clean of your preference files, which are a type of cache files that store data on how you use your apps.

-- When asked, click Delete Preferences from the dialogue box.
+3. When asked, click Delete in the pop-up.

 Next, delete unnecessary render files, which can accumulate due to automatic background rendering.